Export Requirements for Qatar

 - Pork and pork products

-Note: Shipments of pork and pork products for the U.S. military are eligible.
-The following statement should appear in the "Remarks" section: "Product destined for U.S. military use."
+Note: Shipments of pork and pork products for the U.S. military are no longer eligible.

 - Production (slaughter/freezing) and expiration dates.
 Date format requirements for Qatar must conform to the following: Day/Month/Year for products with a shelf life of three (3) months or less.
 For products with a shelf life of more than three (3) months, both the Day/Month/Year and Month/Year formats are acceptable.
 Dating should be in numeric format and bilingual (English/Arabic).